Ephigenia/franklin/README.md

 to the developers.

 # Changelog

+* 2010-10-23
+	* Added Wikio Score test that records the score from wikio.de for a specific id

 * 2010-10-19
 	* Added Test using Vimeo Api that can record number of plays, likes and